mab253/software-interventions-spring22/README.md

 ## academic honesty and integrity:

-Plagiarism is presenting someone else’s work as your own.
-Please be mindful of your references, both when you are writing in sentences and writing in code: Stack Overflow is a great resource, but your code cannot be copied and pasted for your assignments.
+Plagiarism is "the act of presenting another person's ideas, research or writings as your own." [(CUNY)](https://www.ccny.cuny.edu/it/academic-integrity-policy). [see what I did there ...?] **In all seriousness:** *please be mindful and cite your references*, both when you are writing in sentences and writing in code: Stack Overflow is a great resource, but your code cannot be copied and pasted for your assignments.
 Your work for proposals and written assignments must include citations when you are referencing others' work.

-You can find CCNY’s Acedemic Integrity Policy [here](https://www.ccny.cuny.edu/it/academic-integrity-policy).
+You can find CCNY’s Acedemic Integrity Policy in full [here](https://www.ccny.cuny.edu/it/academic-integrity-policy).
 Do not plagiarize.

 ## contact and questions